-On June 6, 2014 and July 17, 2014, we consummated two closings which comprised the first tranche of a bridge financing of convertible notes in the aggregate principal amount of approximately \$995,000 and warrants to purchase our common stock in a private placement to raise capital to fund our operating expenses and capital expenditure requirements.
+On June 6, 2014, we closed the first tranche of a bridge financing of convertible promissory notes in the principal amount of \$494,844 and warrants to purchase our common stock in a private placement to raise capital to fund our operating expenses and capital expenditure requirements.
 A second tranche of the bridge financing is expected to close prior to the end of September 2014, but if this offering closes prior to a closing of the second tranche, we do not plan on consummating the second tranche.
 The investors participating in the second tranche are expected to be the same as those who participated in the first tranche.
-The convertible promissory notes issued in the bridge financing will convert into shares of our common stock upon the closing of this offering at a conversion price equal to 70% of the public offering price.
-In connection with this bridge financing, we amended and restated our outstanding convertible promissory notes issued in 2012 and 2013, which are further described in the "Description of Capital Stock - Convertible Promissory Notes" section, such that they will convert into shares of our common stock upon the closing of this offering.
+The convertible promissory notes issued in the bridge financing shall convert into shares of our common stock upon the closing of this offering.
+In connection with this bridge financing, we amended and restated our outstanding convertible promissory notes issued in 2012 and 2013, which are further described in the "Description of Capital Stock - Convertible Promissory Notes" section, such that they will convert into shares of our common stock upon closing of this offering.